 5. You will now select from three different backup modes.
 It’s hard to suggest one as being better than the other, so select your preferred option and select Next.
 NOTE: If you select Schedule Backup, you will be required to enter the backup schedule.

 6. Select Done.
 Your backup is now configured!

-4. Conclusion - Synology Drive Client & Server Tutorial
+4. Conclusion – How to Set up Synology Drive

-This tutorial went over Synology Drive Server and hopefully shows why it is one of my favorite applications.
+This tutorial went over how to set up Synology Drive and hopefully shows why it is one of my favorite applications.
 When I create a file on my PC, it automatically syncs to my NAS, which automatically backs up to the cloud.
 This ensures that my data is backed up following the 3-2-1 backup rule and I don’t have to think about it.

-As always, thank you for reading the tutorial.
+As always, thank you for reading about how to set up Synology Drive!
 If you have any questions, please leave them in the comments!